-Currently, some of our movements do not have explicit, written plans.
+Some of our movements do not have explicit, written plans.
 On the other hand, components of a coherent plan usually do exist.
-Our Canadian movements plan to work in cooperation with the bishop and the diocese to formulate specific plans.
+Our Canadian movements plan to work in co-operation with the bishop and the diocese.

-The priority of the Fourth Day is recognized and that is where we place our emphasis.
+The priority of the Fourth Day is recognized, and we try to focus there.
 We recognize the claim of the world (environment) for our attention and endeavour to give it.
 All of this expresses allegiance to an incipient pastoral plan, authentically following Cursillo principles.

-Explicit pastoral plansshould identify the goals we want to achieve, the methods for achieving them and target dates for accomplishing each stage in the plan.
+We need to develop explicit pastoral plans.
+These should identify the goals we want to achieve, the methods for achieving them and target dates for accomplishing each stage in the plan.

-This guideline is designed to help Diocesan Movements develop their own plans.
+This paper is designed to help Diocesan Movements develop their own plans.
 It outlines the issues that need to be addressed and offers a practical approach that can be followed.